Lucifer1207/mtech-thesis-recon/README.md

 TEST :     11,611 total | PII=910 | Non-PII=10,701

 ReCon_pipeline/stage_e8_qad.py :- This file is final step of ReCon pipeline.
 This trains student model(TinyBERT), using E8 Lattice Vector Quantization and using teacher_prob file(that gets generated after Stage2b).
 The teacher_model used here is:- FineTuned Teacher model(Bert-BASE) on cleaned dataset, that gets saved after Stage2b.

+FP32_scripts folder :- This folder contains 2 files, one for fp32 tinybert, and one for fp32 bert base.